Dogo6647/autorelief/README.md

 ## Running Autorelief
 The building process should finish almost instantly.
-After the building process finishes, you can run autorelief by running
+After the building process finishes, you can run autorelief by running the command

 `autorelief` or `autorelief-config`